gemrb/gemrb.github.io/Innovations.md

 ---

 GemRB isn't just a reimplementation of the Infinity Engine.
-While a lot of the changes and enhancements are in the core or targetted specifically at [modders](Modding.md), there are also a few that directly benefit the players.
+While a lot of the changes and enhancements are in the core or targetted at [power users and modders](Modding.md), there are also a few that directly benefit the players.
 Besides the obvious bugfixes, those include:

   - an extensive array of commands for the ["Cheat" console](Cheats.md).
   - effects of difficulty on xp and damage are configurable through